diegogliarte/web-hunter/README.md

 pip install -r requirements.txt
 ```

-3, Environment Setup:
+3. Environment Setup:
-Create a .env file in the root directory.
+    - Create a .env file in the root directory.
-Populate it with necessary SMTP and Discord configurations.
+    - Populate it with necessary SMTP and Discord configurations.

+4. Selenium WebDriver Setup:
+   - This project requires chromedriver.exe for Selenium to work.
+   - Download it from the ChromeDriver site.
+   - Ensure it's in your system's PATH or specify its location in the code.

 ## 🚀 Usage